LSSTDESC/synth_cluster/README.md

 the survey, not according to our theoretical models for them.
 Hence the products are not critically dependent on our physical assumptions, only on survey conditions.

+**DES Y3 oriented version of this package is available at https://github.com/vargatn/skysampler**

 ## Tutorials